brunomsantiago/subsea_inpainting/readme.md

 #### 3.1.3.
 Hifill

-Hifill ([paper](https://arxiv.org/abs/2005.09704), [code](https://github.com/Atlas200dk/sample-imageinpainting-HiFill), [video](https://youtu.be/Q7mX5Bstv7U)) is a inpainting technique similar to Deepfill, which is designed to work better on high resolution images, with larger roles and easier to adapt for new contexts (with few images)
+Hifill ([paper](https://arxiv.org/abs/2005.09704), [code](https://github.com/Atlas200dk/sample-imageinpainting-HiFill), [video](https://youtu.be/Q7mX5Bstv7U)) is a inpainting technique similar to Deepfill, which is designed to work better on high resolution images, with larger roles and easier to adapt for new contexts (with few images).
+From the abstract:

+> ... a Contextual Residual Aggregation (CRA) mechanism that can produce high-frequency residuals for missing contents by weighted aggregating residuals from contextual patches, thus only requiring a low-resolution prediction from the network.
+Since convolutional layers of the neural network only need to operate on low-resolution inputs and outputs, the cost of memory and computing power is thus well suppressed.
+Moreover, the need for high-resolution training datasets is alleviated.
+In our experiments, we train the proposed model on small images with resolutions 512x512 and perform inference on high-resolution images, achieving compelling inpainting quality.
+Our model can inpaint images as large as 8K with considerable hole sizes, which is intractable with previous learning-based approaches.

 ### 3.2.
 Frame propagation techniques

 #### 3.2.1.
 FGVC

+## 4. Testing Code

-## 4. Results
+## 5. Results

-## 5. Discussion
+## 6. Discussion